srnovak13/JavaScript-Projects/README.md

 # JavaScript Projects
- These are some small JavaScript Projects I made for the Tech Academy
+ Projects created with JavaScript for the Tech Academy

  ## Projects